 QuickBooks Online is a perfect match for service based or contractor businesses because of its anywhere, online access and the QuickBooks Online Apps that we previously discussed.
 Since your business is mobile, you always need access data in the field or while on the job.
 Your client’s site is your office.
 If you’ve experienced data loss, laptops getting damaged or losing backups, this is where QuickBooks Online comes in.

 While QuickBooks manages the finances, there are still many other aspects of the business you need to maintain.
-For example, if you run a contractor business then you can integrate FieldPulse with QuickBooks Online.
-FieldPulse is contractor scheduling software that helps businesses with their daily operations.
+For example, if you run a contracting business then you can integrate FieldPulse with QuickBooks Online.
+FieldPulse is contractor software that helps businesses with their daily operations.
 From managing customer records, job scheduling, estimates and invoices, to building personalized relationships with customers, FieldPulse takes only minutes to set up.
-And with mobile apps for your team, your data is available on-the-go.
+And with mobile apps for your team(which includes functions like a contractor estimate app), your data is available on-the-go.

 With FieldPulse and QuickBooks Online integrated, your data is always backed up.
 And in case you ever get stuck, you have access to technical support.
 Since FieldPulse is built specifically for mobile service businesses and contractors, you’ll be using an app designed to make running your business easier and more efficient.

 QuickBooks Online vs. Desktop Comparison Chart

 Here’s our head to head comparison of QuickBooks Online vs. Desktop.
 As you can see, they have a ton of overlapping features.